© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Howgill Fold Romano-British farmstead is a scheduled monument protected by Historic England under reference 1018826.
 View the official record →

-Howgill Fold is a Romano-British farmstead situated in Westmorland in the north-west of England.
+Howgill Fold is a Romano-British farmstead located in Westmorland, England, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018826.

 Howgill Fold Romano-British farmstead is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018826.